w3c/PFE-analysis/results/noise_simulations.md

   in [#42](https://github.com/w3c/IFT/issues/42) and [#50](https://github.com/w3c/IFT/issues/50).
 - Determine how much noise we need to add to achieve a reasonable level of privacy.
 - Determine the impact of adding noise on the amount of data loaded.
-- Compare IFT plus noise to the behaviour of existing font loading methods (eg. unicode range).
+- Compare IFT plus noise to the behavior of existing font loading methods (eg. unicode range).

 ## Simulation Model